-Franklin Square Hospital Center's mission is to provide the highest quality healthcare and education to our communities.
-This commitment is acknowledged by the Medicare Quality Improvement Award and by Magnet designation.
+Franklin Square Hospital Center's mission is to provide safe, high quality care, excellent service and education to improve the health of our community.
+This commitment is acknowledged by the American Nurses Credentialing Center with Magnet designation.

+b.
 Appendix 4: Hospital mission, vision and value statement

 MedStar Health and each entity (hospital and diversified business) share a common vision and set of values.
 MedStar Health's common vision is to be the trusted leader, caring for people and advancing health.
-MedStar Health's common set of values are services, patient first, integrity, respect, innovation and teamwork.
+MedStar Health's common set of values are service, patient first, integrity, respect, innovation and teamwork.
 Each entity has a unique mission, or purpose for which it exists.
 MedStar Health's mission is to serve our patients, those who care for them and our communities.
-Franklin Square Hospital Center's mission is to provide the highest quality healthcare and education to our communities.
-This commitment is acknowledged by the Medicare Quality Improvement Award and by Magnet designation.
+Franklin Square Hospital Center's mission is to provide safe, high quality care, excellent customer service and education to improve the health of our community.
+This commitment is acknowledged by the American Nurses Credentialing Center with Magnet designation.